umakossiooo/ackermann-simulation/TRAINING_GUIDE.md

 source /opt/ros/jazzy/setup.bash
 source /root/colcon_ws/install/setup.bash

-# Check topics are available (Gazebo must be running!)
+# Check topics are available (Gazebo must be running in background or another terminal!)
 ros2 topic list
 # Should see: /cmd_vel, /odom, /scan, etc.

-# Verify topics have data
+# Verify topics have data (these will only work if Gazebo is running)
 ros2 topic echo /odom --once  # Should show odometry data ros2 topic echo /scan --once  # Should show laser scan data
 ```

 **⚠️ If topics are empty or missing, Gazebo is not running!**
+**Make sure `ros2 launch saye_bringup saye_spawn.launch.py` is running (either in background or another terminal).**

 ### Step 4: Start Training (in the same terminal as Step 3)